jjbeach/react-native-multiple-media-picker/README.md

 ### 2. Setup native dependencies (iOS)

-2.1: In your React Native project, navigate to `ios` folder and add the following line to your Podfile
+In your React Native project, navigate to `ios` folder and add the following line to your Podfile
 ```ruby
 pod 'BSImagePicker', :git => 'https://github.com/jjbeach/BSImagePicker'
 ```

-2.2: Open your_react_native_project.xcworkspace and do the following:

-### 3. Update your
+### 3. Configure your app's .xcworkspace

+#### Swift

+Since this library is based on a Swift package, your React Native app's .xcworkspace will need to be compatible with Swift.

+If your .xcworkspace is not already configured to work with Swift, then the simplest way to do this is the following

+##### 1. Create a Swift file
+From Xcode, just go to:
+* File → New → File… (or CMD+N)
+* Select Swift File
+* Name your file Dummy or whatever you want
+* In the Group dropdown, make sure to select your project and your app as the target
+##### 2. Create Bridging Header
+Xcode will ask if you want to create a bridging header.
+Click create.
+If you accidentally press “Don’t Create ”… no big deal.
+Go to File > New > File.
+Select Header File, the name you choose does not matter but Xcode normally names it projectName-Bridging-Header

 ## Usage
 ```javascript